 Actually, there is nothing new about this idea.
 It is merely a repetition of the old idea contained in Say’s Law, that in a market economy supply and demand will balance each other, thus rendering impossible a crisis of overproduction.
 Marx demolished that nonsense over a century ago.
 To the assertion that “sooner or later” market forces will sort everything out, John Maynard Keynes issued the celebrated reply, “In the long run we’re all dead.”

-Now, two decades after the fall of the USSR, not one stone upon another remains of the illusions of the bourgeoisie.
-The world is experiencing the deepest crisis since the 1930s.
-Faced with a catastrophic situation on a world scale, the bourgeois of the USA, Europe and Japan are in a state of panic.
+Today not one stone upon another remains of the old illusions.
+The bourgeoisie and its strategists are in a state of the deepest depression.
 In the 1930s, Trotsky said that the bourgeoisie was “tobogganing to disaster with its eyes closed.”
 These words are precisely applicable to the present situation.
 They could have been written yesterday.

 The crisis of bourgeois ideology

 Marxism is in the first place a philosophy and a world outlook.
 In the philosophical writings of Marx and Engels we do not find a closed philosophical system, but a series of brilliant insights and pointers, which, if they were developed, would provide a valuable addition to the methodological armoury of science.